 The current ratio is a measure of the liquidity of an organization, meaning the CRD's ability to meet current obligations (accounts payable) through current assets (cash and accounts receivable) of the organization.
 A high ratio indicates a greater ability to meet budgeted and unexpected expenditures.
-The current ratio has decreased to 2.0 for 2023 (adjusted to exclude balances for WTP) which was primarily driven by the CRD's treasury management strategy of shifting working capital from cash accounts into investments to take advantage of favorable interest rates.
+The current ratio has increased to 2.3 for 2024 which was primarily driven by the CRD's treasury management strategy of shifting working capital from cash accounts into investments to take advantage of favorable interest rates.
 Generally, a current ratio greater than one is considered healthy for a government entity.